l1legend/Network-Encryption-Scanner/README.md

 then "bin", "release", and the NetworkScanner executable is located here.
 2. To run this program you need to open a command line or terminal, navigate to where the executable is and enter the command: NetworkScanner.
 3. Enter the IP address.
-If the server and the file have been configured correctly, it should make a successful connect and output the contents of the file.
+If the server and the file have been configured correctly, it should make a successful connection and output the contents of the file.

 ![scanner](https://github.com/l1legend/Network-Server-Scanner/assets/28288764/65892a27-efbe-4fc8-a219-51a4d883e1d1)